Make a booking now Campus Online Login

 Is Real Training delivering the NPQ SENCO course?

 We are delighted to confirm that we are offering the new NPQ SENCO course.
-We’ve teamed up with Teach First to bring you a flexible, blended learning course, full of practical and tangible examples, led by highly experienced tutors.
+We’ve teamed up with Teach First to bring you a flexible course, delivered online, full of practical and tangible examples and led by highly experienced tutors.

 Join our SEND mailing list to be first in the know about further course dates as they are released throughout 2025.